dobsonme/pico-weather-station/README.md

 and **Waveshare Pico LCD 2"** display.

-The project measures environmental data, displays it locally on an LCD, logs measurements, and provides a lightweight HTML status page over Wi-Fi.
+The project measures environmental data, displays it locally on an LCD, logs measurements and provides a lightweight HTML status page over Wi-Fi.

 ---